KAIKAKU-AI/perrito-ws/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it are governed by the [Perrito WS Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [hello@kaikaku.ai].
+Please report unacceptable behavior to [tech@kaikaku.ai].

 ## How Can I Contribute?